 Matthew Feder is a composer for film, television, and video games.
 Matthew started playing electric guitar from a young age and quickly developed into an intuitive and expressive blues, rock, and jazz guitarist.
 After playing in bands for many years, he turned his focus to film scoring in order to pursue his passion for storytelling and filmmaking.
 After studying orchestral composition for many years, Matthew uses his diverse musical background to create highly unique soundtracks, traversing from orchestral scores to electronic scores, and everything in between.

 On the big screen, Matthew's music can be heard in the WWII film "Wolf Hound,"on which he collaborated with Michael Kramer.
 On television his music can be heard on the Cartoon Network series “LEGO Ninjago: Masters of Spinjitsu,” as well as on Lucasfilm’s series “LEGO Star Wars: All-Stars,” which both feature Emmy-nominated scores.
+He most recently contributed additional music on the Star Wars Halloween spinoff "LEGO Star Wars Terrifying Tales."
 Additionally, his guitar work can be heard in EPIX’s "Perpetual Grace" (starring Ben Kingsley and Jimmi Simpson) and on “Between Two Ferns: The Movie” (starring Zach Galifianakis and Will Ferrell).
 He is a graduate of the prestigious USC Screen Scoring program.